This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 - Water the soil so it’s moist, but not wet.
 Because the seeds don’t have roots reaching down to the bottom of the tray, you don’t need the water to reach down to the bottom either – it should be moist down to the 1/4 to 1/2 inch level at which you planted your seeds.

 - Maintain consistent and favorable conditions for the seeds to germinate.
-This means warm conditions (around 21°C / 70°F is the minimum – which means you’ll probably be growing indoors depending on climate), and consistently moist soil to thrive and prevent wilting.
+This means warm conditions (around 21°C / 70°F is the minimum – which means you’ll probably be growing indoors to start, depending on climate), and consistently moist soil to thrive and prevent leaves that are droopy or wilting.
 You can use plastic wrap to cover the seeds, or buy a vented propagator dome designed to fit over seedling trays, but be sure to remove the covering after about 5 to 7 days when the seeds germinate.

 - Once the seedlings grow to the point that they have one set of true leaves each, thin out the cells to leave just 1 seedling in each propagator cell, and continue to grow, regularly watering your basil so the soil is consistently moist but not soggy.